Rhythm & Blues (Robert Palmer album)

-Rhythm & Blues is the thirteenth studio album by the British musician Robert Palmer.
+Rhythm & Blues is the thirteenth studio album by English singer Robert Palmer.
 It was first released in Japan in October 1998, before being released elsewhere in 1999, and was his first new release in five years.
 The album reached No. 118 in the UK but did not chart in the US.
-Palmer's long-term girlfriend Mary Ambrose sang background vocals on some tracks, as did Sharon O'Neill who co-wrote "True Love".
+Palmer's long-term girlfriend Mary Ambrose arranged strings and sang background vocals on "Twenty Million Things", a song from Lowell George's 1979 solo album Thanks, I'll Eat It Here.
+Sharon O'Neill co-wrote "True Love" and also provided backing vocals on "Twenty Million Things".

-The album's only single "True Love" peaked at #94 in the UK.
+The album's only single, "True Love", peaked at No. 94 in the UK.

 Track listing

 All tracks written by Robert Palmer except where noted.